Computer science and programming skills are in high demand in every field. Most jobs now require them.

 A minor in Computer Science will give students a foundation in software development, programming, and computer and information theory.
 Students will begin with a gradual introduction to programming and data structures.
 Then students can take courses in an area of emphasis that complements their current degree.

-This customized minor can significantly boost student's career opportunities and success.
+This customized minor can significantly boost a student's career opportunities and success.

 Computer Science has competitive entrance requirements.
 Please contact a department advisor for more information.